mikegrudic/gizmo_leshouches/README.md

 - The bubble shell radius versus time.
 - Total radial momentum versus time.
 - Total cooling rate (make sure to include the `OUTPUT_COOLRATE_DETAIL` flag in your Config.sh).
-- Mass in different phases.
+- Mass in different temperature/density phases versus time.
 - Radial temperature structure at different times.
 - Surface density maps: does the bubble remain spherical?
 If not, what structures develop?